Table of Contents

 4) Refugiums

-If your space and budget allow, adding a refugium can help reduce your nitrates and phosphates naturally.
+If your available space and budget allow for it, incorporating a refugium can offer a natural way to lower your nitrates and phosphates.

-You put macroalgae (big algae) into the refugium, add a light, and this good algae will start to consume those phosphates and nitrates alongside your nuisance algae.
-Over time, the macroalgae will out-compete the nuisance algae and consume more nutrients, thus reducing the total nutrients available for the more pesky forms of algae.
+In a refugium, you introduce macroalgae (larger algae), provide lighting, and this beneficial algae begins to consume the phosphates and nitrates along with your unwanted algae.
+Over time, the macroalgae gains the upper hand over nuisance algae, consuming more nutrients and thus reducing the available resources for those more troublesome forms of algae.

 5) Skimmers